vsouza/awesome-ios/README.md

 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView :large_orange_diamond:

 #### Popup
+* [LNPopupController](https://github.com/LeoNatan/LNPopupController) - A framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
 * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.
 * [MMPopupView](https://github.com/adad184/MMPopupView) - Pop-up based view(e.g. alert sheet), can easily customize.
 * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.